-With a launch price of $99 (£79, AU$126), the Move Wireless come out swinging at the budget-friendly end of the market.
-In fact, over the course of the past few months they've been heavily discounted in various big sales and online stores.
+With a launch price of $99 (£79, AU$126), the Move Wireless is at the budget-friendly end of the market.
+Since their launch they've been heavily discounted in various big sales and online stores.

 Sport courses through the Move Wireless's proverbial veins.
 The energetic flavor - the review sample sent to TechRadar is Jabra's Cobalt blue color - is supported by a lightweight, flexible and minimalistic design.